natebarksdale/natebarksdale.github.io/src/content/blog/2009-12-05-this-is-why-i-subscribe-to-the-invasive-species-twitter-feed.md

 description: A fascinating insight into how trained dogs like Ofira can help combat invasive species, along with a reflection on the sensory experiences of labradors in our world.
 emoji: 🐾
 tags:
+  - 🐜 Insects
+  - 🌍 Ecology
   - 🐶 Dogs
-  - 🐜 Ants
-  - 🌍 Environment
+  - 🌱 Sustainability
 haiku: |
   Sniffing out danger,
   Labrador on the hunt,